libp2p/specs/addressing/README.md

 The [multiaddr protocol table][multiaddr-proto-table] contains all currently defined protocols and the length of their address components.

-Some multiaddr protocols do not require any additional addressing information.
-For example, WebSockets are by definition encapsulated within TCP/IP, so the `/ws` multiaddr protocol is encapsulated within a TCP/IP multiaddr:
-`/ip4/7.7.7.7/tcp/1234/ws`.
-This address is composed of three distinct parts, `/ip4/7.7.7.7`, `/tcp/1234`, and `/ws`.

 ### Composing multiaddrs

 As shown above, protocol addresses can be composed within a multiaddr in a way